binipringle/intro-to-dh/documentation.md

 Download the Linux Python 3.7 64-bit (x86) Installer (522 MB).

 Now it gets a bit confusing because instead of installing Python by double-clicking on the file you just downloaded or by dragging and dropping it into your Applications folder like I am used to doing on Mac OS or Windows, you have to install it from the command line.

-Follow the next steps in the instructions in the Anaconda documentation very carefully.
+Follow the steps in the Anaconda documentation very carefully.
 Anaconda recommends that before you install, you verify the data integrity of the Anaconda installer hash (Anaconda walks you through how to do this).

 To install Python with Anaconda, I typed two commands.
 The first gave me an error but I gave the second command anyway and it worked.

 First command (this one gave me an error):